HCL-TECH-SOFTWARE/domino-keep-docs/docs/installconfig/configuration/security/customIdp.md

 module.export = { renderJwt };
 ```

-Error handling omitted for clarity
+Error handling omitted for clarity.

 ## The template